Location: Philadelphia, PA

 Description: A custom mono-stringer staircase with reclaimed wood treads.
 The staircase features a cable railing system with steel posts and a steel handrail with clear matte coating.

-Watchdog, a real estate management company with offices on the East and West Coasts, wanted to remodel the entrance interior at its Philadelphia headquarters.
-Before the redesign, the building had a traditional staircase that led up to a room with another stairway, this one a metal spiral staircase.
-The architect decided to open up this space and build a single floating staircase.
+Keuka Studios worked with Watchdog, a real estate firm to design and fabricate a floating staircase for the entrance of their Philadelphia headquarters.
+Before the remodel, the building had a traditional closed in entry staircase that led to the second level of the office building.
+The architect decided to open up this space and build a single floating staircase with cable railings to create an open modern industrial office aesthetic.